 The Management and Directors are responsible for the other information.
-The other information that we received comprise of the information included in the directors report and the listing requirements of South Pacific Stock Exchange included in the Annual Report of the group for the year ended 31 December 2019 but does not include the financial statements and the auditor's report thereon.
+The other information that we received comprise of the information included in the directors report and the Annual Report of the group for the year ended 31 December 2020 but does not include the financial statements and the auditor's report thereon.
+The Annual Report is expected to be made available to us after the date of the auditor's report.